RicArch97/ESP-smart-things/README.md

 > Get a value from an array of Json objects, like the weatherData. `object` is the array index. (e.g. `weatherData.get(0, "Value")`) returns the value for the first object in the array).
 The function returns a string with the value.

 #### Json** toArray()
 > When multiple data is returned, it can be converted into an array to loop through all the data.
-Note that this function stores the data into the memory, until the Json object destructed.
-If there's too much data, it can cause a stack overflow, use with care.
 This function returns a pointer that points at multiple objects in memory.
 Because a pointer is returned use like this: (e.g. `weatherData.toArray()[0]->get("Value")`) or iterate over it using a loop.

 ## Wifi